iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> App has a nasty habit of switching away from the project I selected to covid-19.
+For those of us on an unlimited plan there is no way to set the data is can use to unlimited.
+I would also like more options/projects to choose from to support.
+Any chance you could find ones in USA?<br> :date: __2021-02-10 14:32:49__

+> Good idea, but only seems to run for 10 minutes a night on my phone.
+The rest of the time it says it's letting the phone cool - phone is stone cold...<br> :date: __2021-02-08 09:21:24__

 > Great to help out but sometimes have difficulty starting a session due to 'used all daya' message<br> :date: __2021-01-30 17:01:33__